 A total of 34 students applied from the Texas A&M University Department of Atmospheric Sciences, Department of Chemical Engineering, Department of Chemistry, Department of Economics, Department of Electrical & Computer Engineering, Department of Geology and Geophysics, Department of Mechanical Engineering, Department of Nuclear Engineering, Department of Physics and Astronomy, Department of Plant Pathology and Microbiology, the Harold Vance Department of Petroleum Engineering, and the College of Geosciences.

 After a rigorous review process, five students were selected and will participate in the two-month program that began at the beginning of June and continues until the end of July.
 A description of each of their research projects is provided below:

 Student Home Department: Artie McFerrin Department of Chemical Engineering

-Student Home Department: Department of Biochemistry and Biophysics
+Student Home Department: Department of Physics & Astronomy

-Student Home Department: Department of Geology and Geophysics
+Student Home Department: Department of Plant Pathology and Microbiology (Bioenvironmental Science)

-Student Home Department: Department of Physics and Astronomy
+Student Home Department: College of Geosciences (Environmental Geosciences)

 Advisor: Anthony Knap